dmuy/duDialog/README.md

   okText: 'Ok',         // display text for the 'OK' button
   cancelText: 'Cancel', // display text for the 'Cancel' button
   selection: false,     // determines if dialog is for item selection
+  multiple: false,      // determines if multiple seletion (for selection dialog)
   selectedValue: null,  // default selected item value (for selection dialog)
   valueField: 'value',  // variable name for the select item value; use this for custom object structure (for selection dialog)
   textField: 'item',    // variable name for the select item display text; use this for custom object structure (for selection dialog)